 - Retail institutional investors (RII)

-First of all, the host calculates the total number of demand.
-After calculating the demands, here are the two possible scenarios-
+Now, let us understand how the process of IPO share allotment to retails investors actually happens.
+First of all, the host calculates the total number of demands.
+After calculating the demands, here are the two possible scenarios:

 If demand is less than or equal to the offered retail proportion of the IPO shares, then full allotment will be made to the RII’s for all the valid bids.

 2. Demand is more than the shares offered